Royal Mail: List of mail centres

-Mail Centres in the Isle of Man, Jersey and Guernsey are streamlined into the Royal Mail's domestic network.

 Closures

 The number of mail centres has been declining as part of the Mail Centre Rationalisation Programme.
 In 2008, there were 69 mail centres and in 2010 there were 64.
 It was anticipated that around half of these could be closed by 2016.
 Oldham and Stockport along with Oxford and Reading mail centres all closed in 2009 and Bolton, Crewe, Liverpool, Northampton, Coventry and Milton Keynes were closed in 2010.
 Farnborough, Watford and Stevenage were closed in 2011.
 Hemel Hempstead, Southend, Worcester were closed in 2012.
 Dartford, Tonbridge, Maidstone and Canterbury were closed in 2012 but replaced by a new mail centre in Rochester.
 The East London and South London mail centres were closed during summer 2012.

 In 2013 and 2014, a further eight mail centres were planned to be closed.
 The old mail centres in Northampton, Coventry and Milton Keynes were replaced with the new South Midlands mail centre in Northampton covering Warwickshire, Coventry, Northamptonshire and Milton Keynes.
 The South Midlands Mail Centre is the largest in the UK.